oshinanika/Youtube_Comment_Spam-Detection/README.md

 In this project we will be using

-*Python
+* Python
-*Dataset from a .csv file
+* pandas, sklearn, numpy
-*pandas, sklearn, numpy
+* Dataset from a .csv file
-*Boosting Algorithm
+* Boosting Algorithm

 ### Prerequisites